 Regulation that provides means of enforcement, capabilities and tools

 Legislation that provides efficient tools for managing cyber security in the maritime sector, while creating appropriate checks and balances.
-The legislation can include a legal base for the establishing of cyber bodies in the array.
-In addition, it will specify obligations such as the duty to report defined cyber events to the relevant government bodies.
-It is also recommended to establish cyber entity with powers for gathering information, issuing directives and/or standards, supervision and oversight, investigation and management pf cyber events in certain cases, etc.
+The legislation can include a legal foundation for establishing cyber bodies in the array.
+In addition, it can specify obligations such as the duty to report defined cyber events to the relevant government bodies.
+It is also recommended to establish a cyber entity with powers for gathering information, issuing directives and/or standards, supervision and oversight, investigation and management of cyber events in certain cases, etc.

 Continuity and recovery plans

-Preparation and implementing of continuity and recovery plans for the maritime sector in general and specifically for bodies and infrastructures in the maritime sector.
+Preparing and implementing continuity and recovery plans for the maritime sector in general, and specifically for bodies and infrastructure in the maritime sector.